ChrisLTD/ChrisLTD.com/_drafts/swift-optional.md

-Swift is designed around type safety
-But it has to talk to objective c that contains a lot of unsafe variables
+Swift is designed around type safety but it has to talk to objective c that contains a lot of unsafe variables.